tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 * We will use `lower=True` argument to convert all the text into lowercase to ensure data consistency.

 * The `Tokenizer` object generates a dictionary that creates a list of words (tokens) that maps every unique word in the text with a unique integer.
-This list is going to be an encoded dictionary of the universe of particular words in the dataset; this dictionary is similar to the bag of words technique described in the NLP Unit.
+This list is going to be an encoded dictionary of the universe of particular words in the dataset and is similar to the bag of words technique described in the NLP Unit.

   ```python
   # Print the first five elements of the encoded vocabulary